datsoftlyngby/soft2019spring-algorithms/Weeklies/Week_06/README.md

 - Mentimeter [www.menti.com](https://www.menti.com): Instructions on how to join the poll will be given in class.
   - Are we close to (but not in!) our comfort zone?
-  - [Workshop Hours](www.menti.com), TBD -- when are the optimal hours here?
+  - Workshop Hours -- when are the optimal hours here?

 - Student Q & A session on the 1st Hand-in Assignment ('Sorting Shakespeare'), to make sure we're all clear on how to progress.
 - We will review the exercises from last week, by peer presentations and discussion, to see how far we could get during introductory week. :-)